Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Aeppli--Bott--Chern higher products

 where the first map is given by $(a\otimes b, c\otimes d)\mapsto ab+cd$ and the second one by $(a\otimes b\otimes c)\mapsto (ab\otimes c, -a\otimes bc)$.
 In particular, for elementary tensors $[\alpha]\otimes [\beta]\otimes [\gamma]$ with $\alpha\beta=dx$, $\beta\gamma=dy$ (and hence $d_1([\alpha]\otimes [\beta]\otimes [\gamma])=0$, the second differential $d_2([\alpha]\otimes [\beta]\otimes [\gamma])=[x\gamma - (-1)^{|\alpha|} \alpha y]$ is given by the formula for the ordinary triple Massey product.
 In general, for arbitrary $n$, the longest possible differential will (on elementary tensors) be given by the formula for $n+2$--fold Massey products. \end{ex} Motivated by this, we define: \begin{defi} Let $n\geq 2$.
 An \textbf{$n$--fold Massey product in the spectral sequence sense} (with respect to $S$) in the augmented algebra $A$ is an element in the image of the map

 \end{defi}

 \begin{rem} Note that by definition, such a Massey product is a subset of $H(S(A^+))$ (namely, a coset for the space generated by the images of all lower page differentials).
-By Remark \ref{functoriality}, Massey products can be pulled back and are invariants of a cbba up to weak equivalence. \end{rem}
+By Remark \ref{functoriality}, Massey products can be pulled back and are invariants of an augmented cbba up to augmented weak equivalence. \end{rem}

+\begin{rem} If there is a weak equivalence $\varphi:B\to A$ from a connected cbba $B$ (i.e. $B^{<0}=0$, $B^0=\C$), then the Massey products do not depend on the augmentation.
+In fact, $B$ admits the canonical augmentation $B\to B/B^{> 0}\cong \C$ and $\varphi$ will automatically be augmented for any augmentation on $A$.
+This is the case for the forms on holomorphically simply connected manifolds and on (most, and conjecturally all) nilmanifolds \cite[Theorem 2.34]{Ste23}, \cite{R11}.
+We do not know if there is an example where they actually depend on the augmentation. \end{rem}

-\begin{ex} Forgetting the $\del$-differential in $A$, i.e. taking $S$ to be the column complex functor, we obtain a spectral sequence version of the Dolbeault--Massey products \cite{CT15} (which are obtained by the corresponding ad hoc procedure, and are the natural Massey products in Neisendorfer--Taylor's theory \cite{NT78}). \end{ex}
+\begin{ex} Forgetting the $\del$-differential in $A$, i.e. taking $S$ to be the column complex functor, we obtain a spectral sequence version of the Dolbeault--Massey products \cite{CT15} (which are the natural Massey products in Neisendorfer--Taylor's theory \cite{NT78}). \end{ex}

 As a more substantial example, we will now generalize ABC--Massey triple products to arbitrary length.
 Our generalization will be of a different nature than the one considered by Tardini \cite[\textsection 4.4]{Ta17}, where an odd number of Bott--Chern classes is taken in to produce an Aeppli class.